micro-ROS/micro_ros_platformio/README.md

 pio run --target upload # Flash the firmware
 ```

-micro-ROS will be built once as a static library.
+Note that after the library is compiled for first time, the build process will be skipped.
+To trigger a library build, <TODO(acuadros95): add clean step> This will regenerate the library on your next platformIO build, applying modifications listed on [Library configuration](#library-configuration).

 ## Library configuration
-This section details the multiple parameters that can be configured on the project `platform.ini` file.
+This section details the different configuration parameters available on the project `platform.ini` file.

-Note that after the library is compiled for first time, the build process will be skipped.
-To trigger a library build, <TODO(acuadros95): add clean step>
-This will regenerate the library on your next platformIO build, applying modifications on the following parameters.
+A explanation for adding custom targets is also present

 ### ROS 2 distribution
 The target ROS 2 distribution can be configured with the `board_microros_distro = <distribution>`, supported values are: